Mailing : 5531 West Northwood Drive Glendale, AZ 85310

 Once a harvestable Bear is found it then becomes time to stalk the bear for a shot.
 It is at this time that your conditioning will be very important.
 Alaska Brown Bears and Alaska Grizzly Bears wait on no one and it will often be important to close the distance needed for a shot quickly and quietly.
 Numerous bears have got away because of the lack of stamina needed to close the deal.
 More than likely the stalk will require that we try to intercept a bear as it travels around the mountain feeding on berries and ground squirrels or on the rivers/streams while the salmon are still running in large numbers.
 Alaska Brown Bears and Alaska Grizzly Bears can be found out feeding in bluebird weather to the worst of the wind and rain.

-Making The Most of Your Hunt
+Make The Most of Your Hunt

 Good binoculars are a necessity since much of the day is spent glassing the surrounding hillsides from a favorite look out.
 A word to the wise is to invest in a quality pair of 10 power plus pair of binoculars.
 When a good trophy is spotted the chase begins and all of our efforts are used to get into position to make the harvest.
 If a hunter has harvested a Moose or Caribou and all of the edible meat salvaged, we will keep an eye on the carcass in case a bear claims the remains.
 If the carcass is in thick cover we can cut shooting lanes around it in hopes of getting a clear shot.
 In Fall the colors are spectacular, animals begin to move about more and it’s truly a great time to be in the wild bush wilderness in Alaska.
 Our Guides have many seasoned years of experience in hunting, glassing, scouting along with extensive knowledge of bear habits, so we can give you an edge on getting your Alaska Brown Bear or Alaska Grizzly Bear.
 You can also enjoy excellent Sport Fishing during this hunt for Alaskan Rainbow Trout, Alaskan Arctic grayling, Alaskan (Char) Dolly Varden, Alaskan Burbot, Alaskan Northern Pike, Alaskan Sockeye and Alaskan Silver Salmon on the fresh water rivers we hunt.